brillout/wildcard-api/docs/intro.template.md

 and all you need to know is written in this little Readme.

-If you need third parties to be able to retrieve/mutate your data then REST or GraphQL is better suited.
+If you need third parties to be able to retrieve/mutate your data then REST or GraphQL are better suited.
 A RESTful/GraphQL API has a schema and a rigid structure which is a good thing for third parties that need a stable and long-term contract with your API.

 But,